skinny97214/TheHeretic/_posts/2013-04-25-learn-to-say-no.md

 And yet it's one of the most important words you can say for your company.
 You are in an eternal battle for resources; there are only so many hours in the day and only so many battles you can fight.
 You need to make the main thing the main thing – and be utterly clear about your NOs.
 And then you need to step up and say it.
 There is nothing worse than leaving a project and people in a limbo; not giving them clear guidance; no clear yes or no.

 At the end of a discussion your answer should always be yes or no. Clear.
 Concise.
 Sometimes this will mean: Yes to gathering more data, running a few more tests to make a more informed decision.
 And make clear what the parameters are and how you will make the decision.

+P.S.
+Please excuse the irregular schedule - I'm at [Unreasonable at Sea](http://theheretic.me/2013/04/17/unreasonably-excited) at the moment. :)